-The Federal Administrative Court No. 8 of the City of Buenos Aires has ruled in favor of a plaintiff, declaring the unconstitutionality of certain provisions within Law 27605 and Decree 42/2021.These provisions mandated the inclusion of contributions made to trusts, trusteeships and similar structures should be included..
+The Federal Administrative Litigation Court No. 8 of the City of Buenos Aires ruled in favor of the lawsuit and declared the unconstitutionality of Article 3 of Law 27,605 and Article 2 of Decree 42/2021, insofar as they provided that for the determination of the “Solidarity and Extraordinary Contribution to help mitigate the effects of the pandemic,” contributions made to trusts, fiduciary agreements, and analogous structures had to be included.

-In this particular case, the plaintiff had contributed assets to an irrevocable trust established under the laws of New Zealand.
-It is crucial to note that, due to the nature of this trust, the plaintiff lost both availability and ownership of the contributed funds, a fact acknowledged by the Federal Tax Authority itself in Official Opinions DI ASLE 1084/02 and DAT 9/13.
+In this case, the plaintiff had contributed certain assets to an irrevocable trust established under New Zealand law, clarifying that, due to the nature of this trust, they lost control and ownership of the contributed funds, as acknowledged by AFIP in Opinions DI ASLE 1084/02 and DAT 9/13.

 Upon careful examination of the trust’s characteristics, the judge concluded that it was an irrevocable trust, since the contributed assets ceased to be the property of the plaintiff, and the plaintiff had no authority to revoke the trust or retain decision-making powers over the direction of the assets.
 It is the “protector” of the trust who acts as a supervisor or controller of the fiduciary in the adoption of decisions, which cannot be made without his authorization.
 Since the trust was established abroad, it is governed by the regulations of the place where it was established.